 Intralayer random models

-For simplicity, the model types and model hyper-parameters (except only for the number of nodes) are similar the same for agent and topic graphs for each simulation.
+For simplicity, the model types and model hyper-parameters (except for the number of nodes) are similar the same for agent and topic graphs for each simulation.

 Nonblock models: The first approach is non-block networks.
 In the main text, I analyze the model scale-free network (SF), constructed by the linear from preferential attachment models (PA) [5] (see Fig. 2).
 Additionally, I also analyze nonlinear PA models, Erdős–Rényi (ER) networks [6] with different connectivity probability, as well as small-world networks generated with the Watts–Strogatz (WS) models [7] (see Fig. S1a).

-Block models: Since in real-world networks, there are usually communities (researchers or papers within the same field), I also use the stochastic block models (SBM) [8] to emulate this with ka=kt=10 groups for both agent and topic networks.
+Block models: Since there are usually communities in real-world networks (researchers or papers within the same field), I also use the stochastic block models (SBM) [8] to emulate this with ka=kt=10 groups for both agent and topic networks.
 A way to manipulate these models is to change the probability of connection within groups (pwithin) or between groups (pbetween).
 For simplicity, I kept the former the same while varying the latter (see Fig. 3).

 Interlayer initialization

-Generally at the initialization stage, the probability of connection between a given agent and topic could be the same across topics.
+Generally, at the initialization stage, the probability of connection between a given agent and topic could be the same across topics.
 However, it is possible that other initialization strategies might bias the results in one way or another.
 Hence, I introduce two different interlayer initialization strategies, one for nonblock intralayer models and one for block models.
 Whenever an initialization method is not mentioned, it is assumed to be the uniform random strategy.

 For nonblock intralayer models, the probability of connecting to a certain topic could be dependent on its degree in Gt.
 A way to do this is to perform the softmax{di};βσ on the degrees, basically transforming the degree sequence {di} to a probability distribution.
 With βσ<0 (SOFTMAX1), low degrees are favored; βσ=0 is equivalent to random initialization (SOFTMAX2), while βσ>0 (SOFTMAX3) favors high degree topics (Fig. S2a)